-Unfortunately, when I joined the Jersey Village City Council, our police officers and command staff in the fire department were some of the lowest paid in the region.
+Unfortunately, when I joined the Jersey Village City Council, our police officers and staff in the fire department were some of the lowest paid in the region.
 While our police and fire personnel are quite dedicated and awaited long promised raises, they never came.
-During the budget workshops for the 2017-2018 city budget, I joined my colleagues on city council to approve inclusion of funds for across the board raises for our dedicated emergency personnel.
-They will now receive pay that is comparable to their colleagues in surrounding communities.
-This should significantly reduce turnover and allow us to continue to attract excellent law enforcement and fire department command staff to our city in the future.
+In 2018, I joined my colleagues on city council to approve inclusion of funds for across the board raises for our dedicated emergency personnel.
+They now receive pay that is comparable to their colleagues in surrounding communities.
+This has significantly reduced turnover and allows us to continue to attract excellent law enforcement and firefighters and EMS professionals to our city in the future.

 Funding for Crime Control

-In addition to my service on city council, I am also a director on the board of the Jersey Village Crime Control and Prevention District.
-This entity, funded by a 1/2 cent sales tax, provided the city with over $2 million in funding for equipment and additional police officers for the Jersey Village Police Department in calendar year 2019.
-It is funded through a 1/2 cent sales tax.
-This is a 33% increase in revenues from the fund from when I joined city council in 2017.
+In addition to my service as mayor, I am also the president of the board for the Jersey Village Crime Control and Prevention District.
+This entity, funded by a 1/2 cent sales tax, provided the city with over $2.58 million in funding for equipment and police officers for the Jersey Village Police Department in calendar year 2022.
+That is a 71% increase in crime control funding since I was first elected to the city council in 2017.

-One of my key priorities on city council is to continue our focus on economic development in Jersey Village in order to provide even more resources to our police department without the need for any increase in property tax rates.
+One of my key priorities as mayor is to continue our focus on economic development in Jersey Village in order to provide even more resources to our emergency services without placing that burden on our residents.